adtzlr/felupe/README.md

 - Update `test_element.py` according to changes in element methods.

 ### Removed
 - Automatic check if the gradient of a region can be calculated based on the dimensions.
-The `grad` argument in `region(grad=False)` has to be set by the user.
+The `grad` argument in `region(grad=False)` has to be enforced by the user.

 # License